blurrycontour/zuul-gerrit/doc/source/reference/job_def.rst

          depends on job A, but job A is not run for any reason (for example, it containes a file matcher which does not match), then Zuul will not run any jobs and report an error.
-A *soft* dependency will simply be ignored if the dependent job is not run.
+A *soft* dependency will not cause Zuul to report an error.

    .. attr:: allowed-projects